 For your paid search advertising campaigns, Google’s seasonal shopping in-market audiences can help you observe back-to-school shoppers across your brand’s campaigns.
 Add positive bid modifiers to bid even more aggressively on users who are shopping before the school year begins.

 Another way to effectively reach shoppers through your paid ads is to create a custom intent audience based on people who browse back-to-school shopping list websites and target this audience on the Google Display Network.

 For your product feeds, consider adding relevant back-to-school terms to applicable items.
 Appending the word “school” to the product titles in your product feed is also a good way to attract more customers.

-Key insight: The terminology used in the and attribute is valued the most by Google when matching customer searches!
+Key insight: The terminology used in the [title] and [description] attribute is valued the most by Google when matching customer searches!

 Your promotions should also highlight the urgency of back-to-school shopping.
 Let customers know when sales are ending and when they need to order their items in order to receive them in time for school.
 Just be careful with this messaging, as pushing it too hard can make customers turn away.
 And be sure to schedule end dates or pauses for any campaigns that specifically call out back-to-school once the period has ended.